What is Refining?

-A fraction is the term used for a specific hydrocarbon which is produced and captured according to its molecular weight and boiling point.
+A fraction is a term used for a specific hydrocarbon that is produced and captured according to its molecular weight and boiling point.
 Some fractions from the distillation process have all the qualities needed as refined products and are ready for sale.

 Others require further processing before they are sold to customers.